junxit/us-congress-bills-111/metadata.md

 - 2009-02-23 — Introduced in House
 - 2009-02-23 — Introduced in House
 - 2009-02-23 — Referred to the House Committee on the Judiciary.
+- 2009-03-04 — Considered under suspension of the rules. (consideration: CR H2942-2945)
+- 2009-03-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1127.
+- 2009-03-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-04 — Ms. Lofgren, Zoe moved to suspend the rules and pass the bill.
+- 2009-03-04 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2942)
+- 2009-03-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2942)